-The flagship program of the CCBL is the Bonner Scholars Program.
-The program engages 60 deserving students in a robust servant leadership development program and 10 hours of service/week during the academic year in Spartanburg community plus at least two full-time summers.
-In return, the Bonner Scholars receive full-need scholarships and numerous other opportunities.
+Established in 1991 at Wofford, the Bonner Scholars Program is the flagship program of the CCBL.
+It engages 60 deserving students in a robust servant leadership development program and 10 hours of service each week during the academic year in Spartanburg community plus at least two full-time summers.
+In return, the Bonner Scholars receive full-need scholarships and numerous other financial and developmental opportunities.
 Most Bonner Scholars are selected as entering first-year students and remain Bonner Scholars throughout their tenure at Wofford, growing in both their responsibility and impact over time.
 Student leaders within the program comprise the Bonner Leadership Team (BLT) and join student leaders from other Bonner programs around the country on the national Bonner Congress.
-Wofford’s Bonner Scholars program is a joint venture of Wofford College and the Corella A. and Bertram F. Bonner Foundation in Princeton, New Jersey.
+There are about 75 Bonner programs around the country, only about 25 of which are Bonner Scholars programs.
+All of them are supported by the Corella A. and Bertram F. Bonner Foundation in Princeton, New Jersey.

-- Community Service Federal Work Study (with the Office of Financial Aid): If you are eligible for Work Study, you can choose to spend your work study time with one of our nonprofit partners, in an internship/project/placement setting.
+If you are eligible for Work Study, you can choose to spend your work study time with one of our nonprofit partners, in an internship/project/placement setting.

-- Sullivan Social Innovation (with the Space): The Algernon S. Sullivan Foundation has long been a benefactor of Wofford folks doing good in the world.
+The Algernon S. Sullivan Foundation has long been a benefactor of Wofford folks doing good in the world.
 Now, they are working with their grantee institutions to facilitate social innovation, offering workshops and summer experiences.

-- Community Advisory Board: This group, comprised of the leaders of some of our closest community partner organizations, helps us incorporate community understanding, context, assets, challenges and opportunities in our shared work.
+This group, comprised of the leaders of some of our closest community partner organizations, helps us incorporate community understanding, context, assets, challenges and opportunities in our shared work.